 Migration from AnkhSVN to VisualSVN is straightforward and requires just a few steps.
-For seamless migration, please make sure you are upgrading to VisualSVN 7.1 or newer that supports multiple working copies within a single solution.
+Before you begin, please make sure you have installed VisualSVN plug-in versions that support multiple working copies within a single solution:

 Migrating to VisualSVN in Visual Studio 2019